monolyth-php/disclosure/docs/container.md

-If no dependency by that name was found, an instance of `Psr\Container\Exception\NotFoundExceptionInterface` is thrown as implemented by `Disclosure\NotFoundException`.
+If no dependency by that name was found, an instance of `Psr\Container\Exception\NotFoundExceptionInterface` is thrown as implemented by `Monolyth\Disclosure\NotFoundException`.

 ## Using a delegate container
 Pass an instance of `Psr\Container\ContainerInterface` as a constructor argument to the container to use a _delegate container_ instead.
-If an _instance_ of `Disclosure\Container` has a delegate container, it will attempt to resolve all dependencies on that container instead.
+If an _instance_ of `Monolyth\Disclosure\Container` has a delegate container, it will attempt to resolve all dependencies on that container instead.

 Delegate containers are per-instance, but Disclosure is smart enough to remember which keys were stored on containers with a delegate.